-The Accounting Officer and the staff member only receive remuneration in respect of services they provide undertaking their roles of Principal and staff member under contracts of employment and not in respect of their roles as Governors.
-The other members of the Corporation did not receive any payments from the College in respect of their roles at Governors.
+The Accounting Officer and the staff members only receive remuneration in respect of services they provide undertaking their roles of Principal and staff member under contracts of employment and not in respect of their roles as Governors.
+The other members of the Corporation did not receive any payments from the College in respect of their roles as Governors.

-During the years 2019/20 and 2018/19 no Governors were paid travel and subsistence or out of pocket expenses incurred in the course of their duties.
+During the years 2020/21 and 2019/20 no Governors were paid travel and subsistence or out of pocket expenses incurred in the course of their duties.